 Itch.io: It is free and paid-for indie game stores.

 Mobile9: It offers apps as well as ringtones and wallpapers.

 As well as creating a page in social channels, it is beneficial to join and create online communities.
 It is time to listen to pains and solve them.
 It is a good way to demonstrate you are here for problem-solving, not to spam.

 Reddit: It offers the latest digital trends and news by gathering individuals and communities in the same zone.

 Quora: It is an interactive platform that you can ask and answer any question, publish a post, ask specific person anything.
 That is, you can create your own community.

 After joining them, your next responsibility is to be active.
 Actively answer questions and engage with others.
 If you just promote your app, you couldn’t make a good impression.
-Therefore, you can give links to your app as well as talk about daily things and give advice about things not related with your app.
+Therefore, you can give links to your app as well as talk about daily things and give advice about things not related to your app.

-Options are not limited with the above ones I have listed.
+Options are not limited to the above ones I have listed.
 You can increase them by making a simple search on Google like “app directories”, “review sites for apps” etc. Just remember that your job will never finish.
 Developing, promoting, updating, promoting, promoting…